AOSC-Tracking/bigsh0t/README.md

 Assuming Shotcut is installed in `/Applications/Shotcut.app`, copy the `.so` files into `/Applications/Shotcut.app/Contents/MacOS/lib/frei0r-1` and everything in the `shotcut/filters` folder into `/Applications/Shotcut.app/Contents/MacOS/share/shotcut/qml/filters`.

+### Linux

+Assuming Shotcut is installed in `/some/path/Shotcut.app`, copy the `.so` files into `/some/path/Shotcut.app/lib/frei0r-1` and everything in the `shotcut/filters` folder into `/some/path/Shotcut.app/share/shotcut/qml/filters`.

 ## Plugins

 ### Hemispherical to Equirectangular